digital-medicine-research-group-UNAV/RNACOREX/Library/rnacorex 0.1.5/PLOS/README.md

 # PLOS Computational Biology

-This folder is used to reconstruct the experiments of the RNACOREX - RNA Coregulatory Network Explorer and Classifier.
+This folder is used to reconstruct the experiments of the RNACOREX - RNA Coregulatory Network Explorer and Classifier paper of PLOS Computational Biology.